ShawnLee2018/koa-body-esm/README.md

 ## A note about `parsedMethods`
 > see [http://tools.ietf.org/html/draft-ietf-httpbis-p2-semantics-19#section-6.3](http://tools.ietf.org/html/draft-ietf-httpbis-p2-semantics-19#section-6.3)
 - `GET`, `HEAD`, and `DELETE` requests have no defined semantics for the request body, but this doesn't mean they may not be valid in certain use cases.
-- koa-body is strict by default, parsing only `POST`, `PUT`, and `PATCH` requests
+- koa-body-esm is strict by default, parsing only `POST`, `PUT`, and `PATCH` requests

 ## File Support
 Uploaded files are accessible via `ctx.request.files`.

 ## A note about unparsed request bodies
 Some applications require crytopgraphic verification of request bodies, for example webhooks from slack or stripe.
-The unparsed body can be accessed if `includeUnparsed` is `true` in koa-body's options.
-When enabled, import the symbol for accessing the request body from `unparsed = require('koa-body/unparsed.js')`, or define your own accessor using `unparsed = Symbol.for('unparsedBody')`.
+The unparsed body can be accessed if `includeUnparsed` is `true` in koa-body-esm's options.
+When enabled, import the symbol for accessing the request body from `unparsed = require('npm-esm/unparsed.js')`, or define your own accessor using `unparsed = Symbol.for('unparsedBody')`.
 Then the unparsed body is available using `ctx.request.body[unparsed]`.

 ## Some options for formidable
 > See [node-formidable](https://github.com/felixge/node-formidable) for a full list of options